imliuyzh/pupperfield-service/README.md

   * results can be sorted by the following fields: breed, name, and age
   * ex: sort=breed:asc

+Results should be sorted alphabetically by breed by default.
+Users should be able to modify this sort to be ascending or descending.

 #### Return Value

 Returns an object with the following properties: